Nikolai Baskakov (linguist): Scientific contribution

 Retirement allowed Baskakov to work on collected material and publications.
-Before the beginning of the 20th century, few Türkic languages were studied and reflected in dictionaries and grammar books, without which was impossible to teach languages or conduct constructive research.
-Baskakov actively joined in creation of lexicographical and grammatical works for poorly studied and totally unknown major Türkic languages.
+Before the beginning of the 20th century, few Turkic languages were studied and reflected in dictionaries and grammar books, without which was impossible to teach languages or conduct constructive research.
+Baskakov actively joined in creation of lexicographical and grammatical works for poorly studied and totally unknown major Turkic languages.

-Studying a number of Türkic languages simultaneously, Baskakov evaluated the degree of their genetic affinity, and learned the principles of Türkic typology, which eventually resulted in creation of a synthesizing concept, a new classification of Türkic languages.
-First published in 1952, the Baskakov taxonomical classification, unlike the previous classifications built on limited number of linguistic attributes, accounted for grammatical system and lexical structure of the Türkic languages as a whole, coordinating formation of separate language groups with the history of their peoples.
+Studying a number of Turkic languages simultaneously, Baskakov evaluated the degree of their genetic affinity, and learned the principles of Turkic typology, which eventually resulted in creation of a synthesizing concept, a new classification of Turkic languages.
+First published in 1952, the Baskakov taxonomical classification, unlike the previous classifications built on limited number of linguistic attributes, accounted for grammatical system and lexical structure of the Turkic languages as a whole, coordinating formation of separate language groups with the history of their peoples.

-Baskakov's classification of Türkic languages was published twice as a textbook Introduction to study of Türkic languages (1962 and 1969), and is well known to the Türkologists of the world.
-Baskakov's classification remains the only classification built with understanding of the history of the Türkic peoples known at the time.
+Baskakov's classification of Turkic languages was published twice as a textbook Introduction to study of Turkic languages (1962 and 1969), and is well known to the Türkologists of the world.
+Baskakov's classification remains the only classification built with understanding of the history of the Turkic peoples known at the time.